jarlold/wifi_sharingan/README.md

 I thought this was super cool and went to learn this skill, unfortunately according to Wikipedia ninja magic isn't real- so I improvised.

+tl;dr I made the "Ping" quickhack from Cyberpunk 2077 except it sucks.

 ## What does it do though?
 It tracks 802.11 probe request packets (And now other packets!) and can be